 - In British Columbia, absolute emissions have dropped by 5% compared to the pre-carbon tax period and sales of fossil fuel products declined by 17%.
 Economists estimate that carbon pricing in British Columbia’s has resulted in somewhere between a 5 to 15% cut in emissions when compared to a scenario for emissions in the absence of carbon pricing.

 - In comparison, Saskatchewan had no carbon pricing or meaningful climate action plan in place since 2000.
 Fuel sales in Saskatchewan increased by 30% and absolute emissions went up by 7.5%.

-- These differences in emissions between British Columbia and Saskatchewan cannot be attributed differences in economic growth as GDP growth rates were similar for both provinces.
+- These differences in emissions between British Columbia and Saskatchewan cannot be attributed to differences in economic growth, as GDP growth rates were similar for both provinces.